open-telemetry/opentelemetry-dotnet/README.md

 components in a release see:
 [Releases](https://github.com/open-telemetry/opentelemetry-dotnet/releases).

-## Changelog
-For detailed changes and version history, see the [Changelog](https://github.com/open-telemetry/opentelemetry-dotnet/blob/main/CHANGELOG.md).

 Nightly builds from this repo are published to [MyGet](https://www.myget.org), and can be installed using the `https://www.myget.org/F/opentelemetry/api/v3/index.json` source.